Guides

 Silicone caulk is used for various household uses, for instance, lubricating shower heads, door hinges, garden hose threads, etc.

-Silicone caulk is like a long glue gun type, and it’s utilized for sealing and fixing plumbing issues mainly, for instance, it’s used in bathtubs, toilets, sinks, showers etc.
+Silicone caulk works like a glue gun tube.
+It seals and fixes plumbing issues in bathtubs, toilets, sinks, and showers.

 As you may note, the examples mentioned above are mainly where there is the use of water hence proving that silicone is a waterproof product.